abdullah-k18/interview-status-chatbot/README.md

 1. Add the CSV file to the root of project named `applications.csv` OR
-Create a dummy CSV file:
+Create a dummy CSV file using `faker` library:
    ```
    python import_fake_data.py
    ```